Tap the text to show or hide reading controls.

 “I expect it sounds preposterous, but bear with me.
 I made up my mind after seeing your handiwork, you see.”

 Right.
-A weirdo genius with no interest in anything but alchemy.
-For a man like Shin Junseok, it figured.
+A weirdo genius with no interest in anything but alchemy; for a man like Shin Junseok, it figured.

 Yujin promptly brought up the matter of the split once more.